shopware/frontends/apps/docs/src/getting-started/routing.md

 >
 > 1. The user loads an arbitrary page (we don't know which one it is)
 > 2. The server-side rendering (SSR) always happens first and that's where we need to resolve the page, as you learned [above](#resolve-a-route-to-a-page).
 You will see in the developer tools (network tab) that we load the CMS data (seoURL is included in the response) from the store API.
-> 3. After the initial loading (as described in 1 and 2), we already show speaking links to the user.
+> 3. After the initial loading (as described in 1 and 2), we already show pretty links to the user.
 From now on, we don't need to call the store API endpoint for seo-urls, because we already have the data we need.
 So we simply return it to the user via the [History State API](https://developer.mozilla.org/en-US/docs/Web/API/History/state).
-This is why we use the helpers always in our demo-store template.
+This is why we use helpers always in our demo-store template.

 To check it out on a code level have a look at the `[...all].vue` file in the demo-store template.